annaesvensson/yellow-core/README.md

 Set `Redirect` in the [page settings](#settings-page) at the top of a page.
 The page is redirected to another page or URL.
 You can continue to edit the page in the [web browser](https://github.com/annaesvensson/yellow-edit) and on your computer.

+## How to show a custom error page

+It's pretty simple.
+An error page will be automatically displayed for missing files.
+You can customise the error page by editing the file `content/shared/page-error-404.md`.
+For a static website you may need to configure your web server to show the generated `404.html` file.

 ## How to use the command line

 You can execute commands at the command line.
 This allows you, for example, to [start a web server](https://github.com/annaesvensson/yellow-serve) and [generate a static website](https://github.com/annaesvensson/yellow-generate).
 The available commands depend on extensions installed.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php` to show available commands.